ijwilson/SYNOD/README.md

 inaccessible except for approved projects.
 The documents here use examples based on 1000 Genomes alignment data which is freely available.

-  and distributes files to use
-a very straightforward method to look for deletions and duplications from alignment data.
+Script files here work with sambamba and the 1000 Genomes assembly data to demonstrate this very straightforward method to look for deletions and duplications from alignment data.

 The technique is very simple and can be done either genome-wide or for smaller regions of the genome.

 Included are files to look for whole gene deletions from the 1000 genome 30x alignment files, to post-process the files and to extract small regions